Re-imagining DO/NEXT as EVAL:STEP

 == [comment "I don't care about this"] ; whaaa?
 I wanted <right>!

 Encountering problems with this in the past has made me back off from using multi-returns in places they seemed like they would be perfect.
-But what I now realize is you simply don't want your primary return result of a multi-return to be something that can itself be a multi-return... unless you really know what you are doing.
+But what I now realize is you simply can avoid making the primary return result of a multi-return something that can itself be a multi-return..

 If you intend to do something with the evaluation product and want to be truly general, you of course have to be using ^META conventions: